Japanese destroyer Isokaze (1939): Battle of Leyte Gulf

-Isokaze then took part in the fight against the escort carriers and destroyers of Taffy 3 the next day.
-Isokaze with other destroyers fired torpedoes at the escort carriers but inflicted no damage, before she alone inspected the sinking destroyer USS Hoel, In some form of revenge of US pilots strafing Japanese survivors, Isokaze's crew wished to machine gun the US sailors evacuating the ship.
+Isokaze then took part in the fight against the escort carriers and destroyers of Taffy 3 the next day with Urakaze, Yukikaze, and the destroyer Nowaki; led by the light cruiser Yahagi.
+Isokaze fired torpedoes at the escort carriers but inflicted no damage, before she alone inspected the sinking destroyer USS Hoel, In some form of revenge of US pilots strafing Japanese survivors, Isokaze's crew wished to machine gun the US sailors evacuating the ship.
 Captain Maeda, while half considering it, ultimately gave into his conscious and ordered an attack off, but Isokaze steamed off without rescuing survivors.
-Isokaze with other destroyers then engaged the already crippled destroyer USS Johnston.
+Isokaze with the other destroyers then engaged the already crippled destroyer USS Johnston.
 The resulting gunfire destroyed her remaining turret and her remaining boilers and engine; exploded in her bridge, radio room, and superstructure; blew off her forward funnel; damaged her forward torpedo mount; detonated AA guns and ammunition, delivering the Coup De Grace as Johnston sank an 45 minutes later.
 After the Japanese ships retreated, Isokaze evaded further air attacks without damage, and returned to Brunei on the 28th, enroute being refueled by the battleship Nagato.

 In November, the Japanese fleet finally retreated from the Philippines to dash to mainland Japan, where enroute on the 21st, the battleship Kongō and Isokaze's consort throughout the entire war, the Urakaze, were torpedoed and sunk by the submarine USS Sealion, the later with all hands, prompting Isokaze to rescue Kongō survivors.
 On the 28th, Isokaze was tasked with escorting the incomplete aircraft carrier Shinano through the inland sea.
 The next day, Shinano was torpedoed and sunk by the submarine USS Archerfish, prompting Isokaze to rescue survivors.
 Isokaze then spent the rest of the year docked at Kure for maintenance.

 1945

-On January 8 1945, Isokaze escorted the Hamakaze, which had been damaged in a collision, to Mako for repairs, then the next day was attacked by American carrier aircraft, but was not damaged.
+On January 8, 1945, Isokaze escorted the Hamakaze, which had been damaged in a collision, to Mako for repairs, then the next day was attacked by American carrier aircraft, but was not damaged.
 From the 12th to 18th, she escorted the light carrier Ryūhō to Kure, then afterwards joined Hamakaze in training duties until the end of February.
 Throughout March, Isokaze was for the most part locked in Kure due to American air attacks.